How Commissioners Spot a ‘Copy-and-Paste’ Bid (and Why Tone Can’t Hide It)

 Action language scores because it proves assurance — not just aspiration.

 If your examples read “We once supported an individual…” across multiple tenders, commissioners notice.
-Refresh them yearly with short, data-rich stories.
+Refresh them regularly with short, data-rich stories.

-- “Following visual schedules and graded exposure, incidents reduced 64 %; two people now access community safely 1:1 not 2:1.”
+• “Following visual schedules and graded exposure, incidents reduced 64%; two people now access community safely 1:1 not 2:1 (verified by observation and PBS review).”

 Mini-stories like these demonstrate live practice and measurement.
 They read like truth — and truth wins marks.